History of the Netherlands (1900–present): Decolonisation and multiculturalism

 The Dutch East Indies had long been a valuable resource to the Netherlands, generating about 14% of the Dutch national income in the 1930s, and was home to thousands of Dutch people and officials, businessmen and missionaries.
 By the first half of the twentieth century, new organisations and leadership had developed in the Dutch East Indies.
 Under its Ethical Policy, the government had helped create an educated Indonesian elite.
 These profound changes constituted the "Indonesian National Revival".
-Increased political activism and Japanese occupation undermined Dutch rule culminated in nationalists proclaiming independence on 17 August 1945, two days after the surrender of Japan.
+Increased political activism and Japanese occupation, both of which undermined Dutch rule, culminated in nationalists proclaiming independence on 17 August 1945, two days after the latter's surrender.
 The Dutch did not plan to let go of Indonesia.
 However, the Netherlands was much too weak to reconquer the country.
 The Japanese had imprisoned all the Dutch residents, and turned the islands over to a native government, which was widely popular.
 The British military arrived to disarm the Japanese.
 The Dutch finally returned and attempted to eradicate the Indonesian National Revolution with force, sometimes brutal in nature as exemplified by the Rawagede massacre.